- English Major

 The U-M College of Literature, Science and the Arts (LS&A) Course Guide states the following about the first-year writing requirement: "The goal of the First-Year Writing Requirement is to prepare students for the type of writing most often assigned and valued in University courses."

-The majority of students fulfill the first-year writing requirement through English 125 (Writing and Academic Inquiry) and English 124 (Academic Writing and Literature).
+The majority of students fulfill the first-year writing requirement through English 125 (Writing and Academic Inquiry), English 124 (Academic Writing and Literature) and English 126 (Community-Engaged Writing).
 There are a few other courses around the university that also fulfill the requirement, such as History 195, Classical Civilization 101, Comparative Literature 122, Great Books 191 (for LSA Honors students), Lloyd Hall Scholars Program 125, RC Core 100 (for Residential College students), and Slavic 151.
 Students must receive at least a C- in the course to fulfill the first-year writing requirement.
 Engineering 100 does not fulfill the first-year writing requirement in LSA.

 |. . .